 According to Skinner, improving leptin sensitivity by eating a diet high in protein, healthy fat, and vegetables helps support a healthy inflammatory response, body composition, blood sugar balance, and satiety.

-Support healthy blood sugar & lipid levels through nutrition.
+5. Support blood sugar & lipid levels with nutrition.

 It's not uncommon for people with a slow (i.e., less active) metabolism to also experience fluctuating or dysregulated blood lipid and blood sugar levels.

 A simple and easy way to support healthy blood sugar and lipid status through nutrition is to make half your meal nonstarchy vegetables and divide the remaining half between starches (e.g., sweet potatoes, wild rice, fruit) and protein (plant-based or animal-based), plus 1 to 2 tablespoons of a healthy fat (think olive oil, grass-fed butter, avocado, or nut butter).

 In the fast-paced world we're living in, meals that are both calm and focused can feel like a distant memory.
 Not slowing down to look at, smell, thoroughly chew, and savor food is where many people begin to lose touch with their appetite cues.

 "Mindful eating practices are incredibly useful when it comes to honing our appetite regulation," Ferira says, adding that, "by savoring our food, we can be more in touch with a built-in hormonal symphony that's intuitive.
 Give your body a chance to talk back!"

 Mealtime looks different for everyone and can vary based on when you eat.
 When it comes to timing, each person will have to experiment to figure out what works best for them at each stage of their life.